 If do not need a car urgently, it might be advisable to put off the purchase of a car, at least until COE prices soften.
 Alternatively, you can consider purchasing a pre-owned car instead.
 Furthermore, before committing to the purchase of a car, it’s also important to consider the long-term cost of owning a car in Singapore.

 However, if you desperately need a car and would prefer a brand-new car, here are some of the cheapest cars in Singapore that you can purchase.
-Among the cheapest cars in Singapore, there are still three vehicles that are cheaper than $100,000.
+Prices are accurate as of the time of writing and taken from authorised dealer.

 A Malaysian car manufacturer, Perodua currently offers three car models in the Singapore market.
 The Aruz (a 7-seater), the Bezza, which is a sedan, and the Myvi.